mousepawmedia/devdocs/network/source/tools/gitarc.rst

     $ arc help

-..
-WARNING:: If you installed it wrong, you'll see a suggestion to install the
+..  warning:: If you installed it wrong, you'll see a suggestion to install the
     package "arc".
 DON'T DO IT!
 That is a completely different program.

 Arcanist may ask you to install additional PHP packages via apt.
 If you set